 How do I get a group together?

-In the six months to April 2015 new Sheds in the UK opened at the rate of one every 2.8 days and in all community settings.
+Sheds are currently opening at a rate of 1-2 per week.
 This fact reassures us all that there will be guys in your community who will want to join a Shed and that it is possible to resolve the issues involved in setting one up.
 For more experience on forming a group click here.